Agile Nearshore Software Development: 2026 Guide & Benefits

 Project Control and Governance

 While you are outsourcing the work, you cannot outsource oversight.
 Implement strong governance with regular performance reviews, clear KPIs, and defined escalation paths.
 This structure prevents you from losing control and ensures the project stays aligned with your business objectives.
-For a practical framework, see our Remote Teams white paper.

 Manage Hidden Costs Proactively